davebenson/doom4-walkthrough/README.md

 Use the crates to jump left onto the bridge proper.
 Continue along.
 You'll jump down to a platform.

+At this point, you can expect to be ambushed by ~8 Imps, 2 at a time.
+They are all over this gigantic damaged catwalk bridge, you can kill them, ideally by Glory Killing them from behind, to work on achieving the Chiropracter Challenge.

+As you are working over, you'll go through a pair of tunnels.
+These are an indicator that you need to jump across the gorge.

+Turn left and follow the greenlit path to a "secret" guardhouse with a bunch of The Possesseds, a Possessed Engineer, and, on the bridge, a Possessed Security.

 ...

 ## Mission 5: The Far Side of the Bridge